FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1974/1974-05-01-the-share-show.md

 <h1>The SHARE Show</h1>

-### Annual children's charity benefit show in the US, held in Hollywood during May 1974
+### Annual children's charity benefit show in the US, held in Hollywood circa May 1974

 <figure class="fig1" id="publicity-photo">
 <figcaption>